NextTrip, Inc. New Standards Disclosure

 Recently adopted accounting pronouncements

-In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, to improve disclosures about a public entity’s reportable segments and address investor feedback for greater transparency.
-The Company adopted ASU 2023-07 for its fiscal year beginning March 1, 2025 (i.e., for the fiscal year ending February 28, 2026).
-The amendments require entities to disclose, on an annual and interim basis: (i) significant segment expense categories that are regularly provided to the chief operating decision maker (“CODM”); (ii) an explanation of how reported segment profit or loss is measured; (iii) the title and position of the CODM and a description of how the CODM uses the reported measures of segment profit or loss in assessing performance and allocating resources; and (iv) expanded segment disclosures in interim periods, consistent with annual disclosures.
-The annual disclosure provisions are reflected in Note 24 — Segment Information.
-The interim disclosure provisions will be reflected beginning with the Company’s Quarterly Report on Form 10-Q for the quarterly period ending May 31, 2026.
+In November 2023, the FASB issued ASU 2023-07 to improve disclosures about a public entity’s reportable segments and address investor feedback for greater transparency.
+The amendments are intended to enhance the usefulness of segment information, particularly regarding expenses, by requiring more detailed disclosures and expanding the scope of interim disclosures.
+The Company adopted ASU 2023-07 for its fiscal year beginning March 1, 2024 (i.e., for the fiscal year ending February 28, 2025), as required.
+The amendments require entities to disclose, on an annual and interim basis: (i) significant segment expenses that are regularly provided to the chief operating decision maker (“CODM”); (ii) an explanation of how reported segment profit or loss is measured, (ii) The title and position of the CODM; (iii) a description of how the CODM uses reported measures in decision-making; and (iv) expanded disclosures of segment information in interim periods, consistent with annual disclosures.

 Historical Timeline